 Information About Parathyroid Disorders

 Parathyroid disorders are characterized by any abnormal functioning or condition regarding the parathyroid glands.
-Parathyroid glands are four pea-sized organs found in the neck near the thyroid.
+Parathyroid glands are four small glands of the endocrine system typically the size of a grain of rice and found in the neck behind the thyroid.
 These glands control body calcium by producing parathyroid hormone (PTH), which helps the body use and store calcium to help keep calcium in the blood at a normal level.

 In general, parathyroid disorders are fairly uncommon.
 However, some of the most common parathyroid disorders include: